jigish/lq/README.md

 ```
 $ lq --help
-lq is a simple log pretty printer and filter
+lq is a simple log pretty printer and filter. reads from stdin.

 Usage:
   lq [flags]